Kristol-Ice/ClearURLs-custom-rule/README.md

 # ClearURLs-custom-rule
 ClearURLs-custom-rule bases on the official ClearURLs's rule and add some additional rules for MYSELF.
 There might be some mistakes or rules that break functionalities of the website.
-So that why I didn't not pull request to the official.
+So that why I don't not pull request to the official yet.

 ## ClearURLs-custom-rule url
 - data.json: https://raw.githubusercontent.com/Kristol-Ice/ClearURLs-custom-rule/main/data.json